23A91A05H8/financial-api-ledger/README.md

 Before processing withdrawals, the system checks the calculated balance and rejects any operation that would result in a negative balance.

 ## API Testing
-All APIs were tested using Thunder Client within VS Code.
+All APIs were tested using Postman and Thunder Client.
+A Postman collection is included in the repository.

 ## Conclusion